Julow/Unexpected-Keyboard/CONTRIBUTING.md

 The last step will update the file `app/src/main/res/values/layouts.xml`, that you should not edit directly.

-Run `./gradlew lintKeyboardLayouts` to check some properties about your layout.
+Run `./gradlew checkKeyboardLayouts` to check some properties about your layout.
 This will change the file `check_layout.output`, which you should commit.

 #### Adding a programming layout